princeshahnawaz2012/CodeIgniter-Multilingual/README.md

 ### Only one hook

-There is only one hook (multilingual.php) to manage multilingual rules.
+There is only one hook class (named : "Multilingual") to manage multilingual rules.

 #### Getting correct language